Agreement for therapy (adults)

 Research

 I may use anonymised information from time to time in my own research, writing or teaching.
-Any information I do use would be sufficiently altered so as to make you unidentifiable and not compromise your therapy.
+Any information I do use would be sufficiently altered to make you unidentifiable and not compromise your therapy.

 Participation in any such use of material is entirely optional.
 You can tell me at any time that you do not want your material to be used in this way, and this will not affect your therapy.